DevNatanael/DevNatanael/README.md

 ### Hi my name is Natanael 👋

-- 🧑‍💻 I'm a full stack developer, currently working at Tijuca Alimentos since 2021
+- 🧑‍💻 I'm a full stack developer, currently working at Gocase
-- 🔭 Currently working with Reactjs, React-native and Nodejs
+- 🔭 Currently working with Reactjs and Ruby on Rails
 - 📚 I am a student of the computer science course at the University of Fortaleza (Unifor)
-- 🌱 Studying java
+- 🌱 Studying Ruby on Rails

 <div>
 <img align="center" alt="Rafa-HTML" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">